Dre Campbell Farm

 1. Pest and Disease Protection

-By enclosing fruits in bags, growers create a physical barrier that prevents insects, birds, and pathogens from causing harm.
+By enclosing fruits in bags, growers create a barrier that helps keep insects, birds, and pathogens away.

 2. Improved Fruit Quality